Review | A frail but in command Phil Collins guides Genesis in a potential farewell

 Genesis started out as a prog rock band that recorded double-disc concept albums and wrote songs so lengthy that just one tune might take up a whole LP side.
 But the show was also full of material crafted after the group morphed into a singles factory that cranked out radio smashes and ready-for-beer-commercials tunes.
 The sea change for Genesis came in 1975, when bizarre and bombastic Gabriel left, and Collins came out from behind the drum kit to take over.
-Collins was a less ambitious lyricist than Gabriel but with the new frontman’s incredible pop chops, the same band that drew a few hundred prog cultists for a 1974 Warner Theatre gig during Gabriel’s reign would be packing RFK Stadium in 1992.
+Collins was a less ambitious lyricist than Gabriel, but with the new frontman’s incredible pop chops, the same band that drew a few hundred prog cultists for a 1974 Warner Theatre gig during Gabriel’s reign would be packing RFK Stadium in 1992.

 The irresistible pop nuggets from Collins-era Genesis came in waves at Capital One.

-Among the most crowd-pleasing: 1980s keyboard-heavy “Turn It On Again,” 1986’s “Tonight Tonight Tonight” (the soundtrack for Michelob beer ad campaign back in the day) and “Throwing It All Away,” another 1986 tune which ended with Collins screaming “I don’t wanna go!” as best he could.
+Among the most crowd-pleasing: 1980s keyboard-heavy “Turn It On Again,” 1986’s “Tonight Tonight Tonight” (the soundtrack for a Michelob beer ad campaign back in the day) and “Throwing It All Away,” another 1986 tune that ended with Collins screaming “I don’t wanna go!” as best he could.

 Collins has earned the right to decide when it’s time to go.
 To say he’s had a good run in rock-and-roll is to wildly understate his accomplishments.
 He played a schoolboy in the Beatles’ 1964 feature film “A Hard Day’s Night.”
 He’s one of just three pop artists credited with selling at least 100 million records as a member of a band and another 100 million as a solo act.
 Collins was arguably the biggest rock star in the world in the mid-1980s, as the only musician invited to play both 1985 Live Aid shows, first at London’s Wembley Stadium and later the same day at JFK Stadium in Philadelphia, drumming for a reconstituted Led Zeppelin.